j3ffyang/langchain_project_book/content/doc_sum/define_a_rag_chain.md

 Since we are utilising an open-source embedding model that can be deployed locally, we can freely set the token's `chunk_size` to a greater amount.

 The `paraphrase-multilingual-MiniLM-L12-v2` model, requiring 477MB of disc space, is the one I like to use.
 It is compact, strong, and capable.
-I also include `bert-base-multilingual-cased` embedding model as reference, which I used for production as well.
+I also include `all-mpnet-base` embedding model as reference, which I used for production as well.

 `all-MiniLM-L6-v2` is an additional embedding model that I can suggest for testing while developing an application.
 It is quite compact, weighing in at just 90 MB.